treeverse/lakeFS/docs/setup/storage/index.md

 You can choose to create a new bucket/container (recommended), or use an existing one with a path prefix.
 The path under the existing bucket/container should be empty.

-If you already have a bucket/container configured, you are ready to [create your first lakeFS repository](../create-repo.md).
+If you already have a bucket/container configured, you are ready to [create your first lakeFS repository](../create-repo.md){: .button-clickable}.

 Choose your storage provider to configure your storage: